rackspace/runway/docs/source/getting_started.rst

 Deployment
 ==========

-A deployment contains a list of modules and options for all the modules in the deployment.
+A :term:`Deployment` contains a list of :term:`Modules <module>` and options for all the :term:`Modules <module>` in the deployment.
-A Runway config file can contain multiple deployments and a deployment can contain multiple modules.
+A Runway config file can contain multiple :term:`Deployments <Deployment>` and a :term:`Deployment` can contain multiple :term:`Modules <module>`.

 Module
 ======

-A module is a directory containing a single infrastructure as code tool configuration of an application, a component, or some infrastructure (eg. a set of CloudFormation templates).
+A :term:`Module` is a directory containing a single infrastructure as code tool configuration of an application, a component, or some infrastructure (eg. a set of CloudFormation templates).
 It is defined in a deployment by path.
-Modules can also contain granular options that only pertain to it.
+:term:`Modules <module>` can also contain granular options that only pertain to it.

 Deploy Environment
 ==================

-Deploy environments are used for selecting the options/variables/parameters to be used with each modules <module>.
+:term:`Deploy Environments <Deploy Environment>` are used for selecting the options/variables/parameters to be used with each :term:`Modules <module>`.
 They can be defined by the name of a directory (if its not a git repo), git branch, or environment variable (``DEPLOY_ENVIRONMENT``).
-Standard environments would be something like prod, dev, and test.
+Standard environments would be something like ``prod``, ``dev``, and ``test``.

 No matter how the environment is determined, the name is made available to be consumed by your modules as the ``DEPLOY_ENVIRONMENT`` environment variable.